lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 At the beginning, actually.

-Remember I mentioned the idea of the right (or wrong) signal at the right (or wrong) node of our program.
+Remember I mentioned the idea of a convenient signal connected to the wrong part of our program.

 If we go back to our introduction of the `Keyboard.enter` signal, we'll see that the `update` function changed to: